A First Timers Travel Guide to Visiting Seattle

 Grab an Ice Cream Sundae at Molly Moon’s

 Another local legend, Molly Moons has multiple locations in and around Seattle.
-They are known for their sundaes (I had the warm brownie sundae and 10/10 would recommend).
+They are known for their sundaes (I had the warm brownie sundae and 10/10 would recommend it).
 Lastly, 90% of their products are sourced from the Pacific Northwest so when you support Molly Moon’s you’re supporting the surrounding community as well!

 Catch a Mariners Game at T-Mobile Park